Skip to main content

 Image from Marie Charlotte Peze

-Hidden down this historic neighbourhood's narrow alleys and side streets, you’ll find various dining and drinking establishments, which are well worth snagging reservations for.
+Hidden down this historic neighbourhood's narrow alleys and side streets, you’ll find various dining and drinking establishments well worth snagging reservations for.
 Housed in the courtyard of an old monastery where herbs and spices were once kept, Restaurant Bellezza cooks up culinary works of art paired with stunning audio-visual projections.
 Or, for a quiet spot for bar bites and delicious cocktails, check out the living room space at Mata Hari, filled with comfortable vintage armchairs and retro chairs.
+For modern Italian cuisine, try Lolo Amsterdam, paired with excellent wines and innovative cocktails - not to mention its extravagantly themed interior.